Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the underlying event in pp and p$-$Pb collisions: Analysis

 The reconstructed jet axis pseudorapidity is required to be in the range $\abs{\etaJ} < 0.35$.
 This condition ensures that the jet cone is fully contained within the $\eta$-acceptance for strange particles.
 A selection on the charged-particle jet $\pT$, $\pTj^{\rm ch} > 10$~\GeVc, is applied to ensure that the jet originates from the hard scattering process~\cite{Acharya:2021oaa}.

-In a hadron--hadron collider event, the two outgoing partons from the hard scattering are accompanied by particles that arise, e.g. from beam--beam remnants and multiple parton interactions, which form a background for the jet production measurement.
+In a hadron--hadron collider event, the two outgoing partons from the hard scattering are accompanied by particles that arise, e.g. from multiple parton interactions, which form a background for the jet production measurement.
 In pp collisions, the $\pT$ density per unit area in the $\eta$--$\varphi$ plane~($\rhobkg^{\rm ch}$) of this background is determined from the $\kT$ algorithm~\cite{Catani:1993hr, Ellis:1993tq} to be around $1$~\GeVc~rad$^{-1}$, which is negligible and, hence, not subtracted in this analysis.
-Since the background density is larger in \pPb collisions, the reconstructed \pT\ of the jet is corrected for the background contribution~\cite{Cacciari:2007fd} using the formula
+The background density in events with at least one jet in $\pT > 10 $~\GeVc is around $3$~\GeVc~rad$^{-1}$ in \pPb collisions, which is more significant than pp collisions.
+Hence the reconstructed \pT\ of the jet is corrected for the background contribution~\cite{Cacciari:2007fd} using the formula

 where $\pTj^{\rm rec}$ is the reconstructed jet $\pT$ and $\Ajet$ is the jet area. $\Ajet$ is calculated by the active ghost area method of FastJet, with a ghost area of $0.005$~\cite{Cacciari:2008gn}.
 The estimation of the background density $\rho_{\rm bkg}^{\rm ch}$ in sparse systems such as \pPb collisions is based on the method described in Ref.~\cite{Chatrchyan:2012tt}.
 This method allows to circumvent problems arising from the use of ghost jets applicable to larger collision systems~\cite{Chatrchyan:2012tt}.
 Under this method, empty areas are instead accounted for by applying a correction factor to the background density as follows